 This leads to societal prohibition policies.
 He thinks from his research that it is a process of learning, the result of the brain exercising its plasticity.
 Something is missing in a person’s life, they self medicate.
 The drug or behaviour initially results in the person feeling better, the brain realizes the euphoria is not reasonable for the circumstances, so it blunts the response.
 As use continues the high decreases but it is still better than they felt before the drug, so the use continues and, to restore the high they may try increasing the dose.

 He explained the withdrawal symptoms based on whether the drug is a stimulant or a sedative.
 Withdrawal causes the opposite effects to the drug.
-Addiction can cause permanent changes to the prefrontal cortex: anhedonia - the inability to experience pleasure, increased impulsivity and impaired decision making, less ability to comprehend complex instructions, and preservative thinking (inability to s).
+Addiction can cause permanent changes to the prefrontal cortex: anhedonia - the inability to experience pleasure, increased impulsivity and impaired decision making, less ability to comprehend complex instructions, and preservative thinking (inability to change behaviours in the face of new evidence).

 These changes make “rehabilitation” of the addicted person difficult.
 Some people are more susceptible to addiction, caused by both hereditary and environmental factors (something missing in their life experience).